lastingParadox/ff-site/archive-to-markdown/md/ff2/19-pushing-up-daisies.md

 **Zander** _(15-Sep-18 06:28 PM)_

-> t!8ball Does Emmett stand on top of the gelatin?
+t!8ball Does Emmett stand on top of the gelatin?

 **Tatsumaki** _(15-Sep-18 06:28 PM)_

-> 🎱 | You may rely on it,
+> 🎱 | You may rely on it, Zander.
-> Zander
-> .

 **Zander** _(15-Sep-18 06:28 PM)_